DTC: Deep Tracking Control: Results

 \subsection{Benchmark Against RL Control}

-While \ac{RL} policies are known for their robustness, they may struggle in environments with limited interaction points.
+\highlight{Although} \ac{RL} policies are known for their robustness, they may struggle in environments with limited interaction points.
 We demonstrate typical failure cases in two experiments utilizing baseline-rl-1.
-In the first experiment (Fig.~5 A), ANYmal was tasked to cross a small gap of $\unit[0.1]{m}$ with a reference heading velocity of $\unit[0.2]{m/s}$.
+In the first experiment (Fig.~\ref{fig:baseline_rl} A), ANYmal was tasked to cross a small gap of $\unit[0.1]{m}$ with a reference heading velocity of $\unit[0.2]{m/s}$.
 The model-free controller did not avoid the gap, and thus could not reach the other side of the platform.
-In the second experiment, we connected two elevated boxes with a $\unit[1.0]{m}$-long beam of height $\unit[0.2]{m}$ (Fig.~5 B).
+In the second experiment, we connected two elevated boxes with a $\unit[1.0]{m}$-long beam of height $\unit[0.2]{m}$ (Fig.~\ref{fig:baseline_rl} B).
 The robot was commanded to walk from the left to the right box but failed to make use of the beam.

-\highlight{In comparison, our hybrid policy achieves a $\unit[100]{\%}$ success rate for the same gap size over ten repetitions.} To further demonstrate the locomotion skills of \ac{DTC}, we made the experiments more challenging.
-We replaced the small gap with four larger gaps, each $\unit[0.6]{m}$ wide and evenly distributed along the path (Fig.~5 C).
-Similarly, we increased the length of the beam to a total of $\unit[1.8]{m}$ (Fig.~5 D).
+In comparison, our hybrid policy achieved a $\unit[100]{\%}$ success rate for the same gap size over ten repetitions.
+To further demonstrate the locomotion skills of \ac{DTC}, we made the experiments more challenging.
+We replaced the small gap with four larger gaps, each $\unit[0.6]{m}$ wide and evenly distributed along the path (Fig.~\ref{fig:baseline_rl} C).
+Similarly, we increased the length of the beam to a total of $\unit[1.8]{m}$ (Fig.~\ref{fig:baseline_rl} D).
 Despite the increased difficulty, our approach maintained a $\unit[100]{\%}$ success rate across four repetitions of each experiment.
 Video clips of those experiments can be found in movie S4.

-By using a specialized policy, ANYmal crossed already a $\unit[0.6]{m}$ wide gap within a pre-mapped environment~\cite{Rudin2022}.
-Most notably, our locomotion controller, not being specialized nor fine-tuned for this terrain type, crossed a sequence of four gaps with the same width, while, relying on online generated maps only.
+By using a specialized policy, ANYmal crossed a $\unit[0.6]{m}$ wide gap within a pre-mapped environment~\cite{Rudin2022}.
+Most notably, our locomotion controller, not being specialized nor fine-tuned for this terrain type, crossed a sequence of four gaps with the same width, \highlight{whilst}, relying on online generated maps only.